poole/hyde/docs/6.0.0-alpha/configuration.md

 The `src` key is a fallback image for browsers that don't support the `srcset` attribute.

 The keys of the `srcset` hash will be used as descriptors.
-For mor information on `srcset`, see the [documentation at MDN](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/img#attr-srcset), or [this article from CSS-Tricks](https://css-tricks.com/responsive-images-youre-just-changing-resolutions-use-srcset/).
+For more information on `srcset`, see the [documentation at MDN](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/img#attr-srcset), or [this article from CSS-Tricks](https://css-tricks.com/responsive-images-youre-just-changing-resolutions-use-srcset/).

 ## Adding social media icons
 Hydejack supports a variety of social media icons out of the box.